Violet Friend: Missile

 At the time Violet Friend was first being considered, the Bloodhound missile was still in development and known by its rainbow code Red Duster.
 Red Duster was a relatively short-range system, with a maximum effective range on the order of 35–40 miles.
 Red Duster was designed to fill an interim "Stage 1" deployment while waiting for a much longer-ranged "Stage 2" design, Blue Envoy.
+When Red Duster later entered production it was given the name Bloodhound.

 Blue Envoy was cancelled in 1957 as attention turned from bombers to missiles.
-By that time several components of the system had been tested, while others were progressing well.
-It was decided to fold these technologies into Red Duster, which had entered production as Bloodhound.
-The result was Bloodhound Mk.
+By that time several components of the system had been developed and tested.
+It was decided to fold these technologies into Red Duster to produce Bloodhound Mk.
 2. The larger engines from the Blue Envoy allowed the weight to be increased, which was put to use by extending the fuselage to add more fuel tanks.
 This extended the range to a respectable 75 miles in a system that was otherwise very similar to the original design.
 Additionally, the new continuous wave radars, mainly the Type 86, gave the system much better performance against jamming.

 It was right as the Mk.
 2 was being designed in 1957 that Bristol was invited to join the Violet Friend program.
 Their proposal was based on a further modified version of the Mk.
 2. The original designs used semi-active radar guidance, with the targets being continually illuminated by the Type 86 and a receiver in the missile using that signal for guidance.
-In the ABM role, the missile would have to be launched long before the enemy warhead arrived, so this required a new command guidance system to be used during the launch phase.
-The combination of this new guidance system and a small nuclear warhead became the Mk.
+In the ABM role, the missile would have to be launched long before the enemy warhead arrived, so this required a new ground-based command guidance system to be used during the launch phase.
+The combination of this new guidance system and a small nuclear warhead produced the Bloodhound Mk.
 3.

 With these exceptions, the Mk.
 3 was otherwise similar to the Mk.
 2, and the Mk.
 1 before it.
 They could all be launched from the same missile launchers, and used the same radars.
 In the ABM role the launch control would be remote and have ties to other radars as well, but the overall system was otherwise similar.
-A key aspect of the system was a fast reload time so follow-up salvos could be attacked.
+A key aspect of the system was a fast reload time so the enemy's follow-up salvos could be attacked.

 For the warhead, several designs were considered, the ~6 kT Indigo Hammer, the smaller Pixie, and the similar-sized Wee Gwen, a UK version of the W54 "Wee Gnat" of the US's Davy Crockett.